 It begins by assessing the amount of training that is realistic for you then building a training program around that to match the matrix of your life, your commitments, your goal races and your fitness.
 It's a tall order, but it's also something that is easy to accomplish with the guidance of someone who has been in the trenches and learned what can never be taught in a book!
 A great coach will push you when you need to be pushed.

 A great coach will make sure that you are ready when the "all out" training day arrives.
-A great coach will make sure you back off in your training when that is essential.
-A great coach will have the bigger perspective of your season in mind when your training plans are created and set you on a course that has the highest chance of giving you a great experience both day-to-day in your training, as well as when it really counts on race day.
+A great coach will make sure you back off in your training when backing off is essential.
+A great coach will have the bigger perspective of your season in mind when your training plans are created.
+A great coach will set you on a course that has the highest chance of giving you a great experience both day-to-day in your training, as well as when it really counts on race day.

 A good coach should have some experience racing, training and coaching.
 The higher the level they competed in, the more experience they've gained.
 Once you've found them, they become a kind of human lie detector test.
 First of all, whatever you're experience, you may look in the mirror at 5am and you may be seeing the situation through our all too familiar "rose colored glasses" and tell yourself you feel great and ready to roll.
 We can give you the mental tools to realistically energy.
 Is it a day to tough it out, or a day to grab the remote?
 Having someone in your corner who has done everything there is to do in triathlon to ask, rather than guess, is probably the one stone I left unturned in my own training.
 Of course back in the "old days" there were no coaches, if there were you can be sure I would have had one.